Spreading the word

 When you feel ready, consider speaking at a conference to promote your project.
 Conferences can help you reach more people, sometimes from all over the world.

 Look for conferences that are specific to your language or ecosystem.
-Before you submit your talk, research the conference beforehand to tailor your talk to its attendees and increase your chances of getting accepted.
-You can often get a sense of a conference’s audience by looking at its speakers.
+Before you submit your talk, research the conference to tailor your talk for attendees and increase your chances of being accepted to speak at the conference.
+You can often get a sense of your audience by looking at a conference’s speakers.

 Build a reputation